Get insider access

 MOONDROP Blessing 3

-If you prefer our Harman-based target, you'll want to check out the MOONDROP Blessing 3 over the Sennheiser IE 200.
-The MOONDROP deliver more bass and treble while their mids are very flat and neutral.
-Overall, your mixes have more substantial thump and rumble, while vocals and instruments are bright without teetering on piercing.
-That said, the Sennheiser are still worth considering if you're monitoring a show since their recessed treble can help take off the edge from your mixes, lessening ear fatigue over long listening sessions.
+If you're a fan of somewhat excited tunings, you'll want to choose the MOONDROP Blessing 3 over the Sennheiser IE 200.
+The MOONDROP deliver more thump and rumble, along with more low-treble presence, which can help vocals cut through dense mixes.
+That said, the Sennheiser are still worth considering if you're monitoring a show since their recessed low-treble can help take the edge off your mixes, lessening ear fatigue over long listening sessions.

 Test Results